rushfive/RunInfoBuilder/README.md

 A `Command` can contain nested `SubCommands` in a list, which are processed after `Options`.

-A SubCommand is the exact same type as a Command.
+A SubCommand is essentially the same type as a Command (just without the `GlobalOptions` property, more on that later).
 This results in a `Command` definition being a recursive tree structure, which can be nested arbitrarily deep.
 However, you'd want to limit the levels of nesting or the program will probably end up with a confusing API.

 _To recap: All `Arguments` and `Options` for a given `Command` are processed first, in that order.
 After which, the matching `SubCommand` will be processed in the same manner.
 And so on and so forth._